 I’m also a runner – another thing my younger self would have laughed at.
 I started running at age 39.
 I guess I’m a late bloomer in all aspects of my life!
 I have a goal to run a full marathon before I turn 50 (so I’m trying to train right now as that’s getting closer as we speak, although I am plagued by injuries lately.)
 I have run a half marathon before though and have the drive to do more, which is another bit of my being a type 1 mom.
 Part of my reason for wanting to run a full marathon is big a “F you” to diabetes.
 That won’t keep me from doing something I really want to do.

-My daughter, one of the twins, also has type 1 diabetes.
-She was diagnosed at age 5, which as you can imagine, was devastating news.
+One of the twins also has type 1 diabetes.
+They were diagnosed at age 5, which as you can imagine, was devastating news.
 I know I can’t be the only type 1 parent who blamed themselves for a child also getting diabetes.
 I logically know that is not the case, but it’s hard not to feel that way initially.
-My daughter has brought me out of my shell in terms of wanting to get involved in the type 1 community.
+My child has brought me out of my shell in terms of wanting to get involved in the type 1 community.
 There are so many opportunities to advocate and I’m still fumbling my way around trying to figure out where I belong in that crowd.
 The fact that there are so many opportunities to serve that community is a good problem to have!
 I often refer to myself as a “wannabe” advocate, as I just don’t know where I fit in yet.
 I have done walks and raised money and I try to raise awareness and educate people daily.
-Below is a picture I have done with my daughter every November for Diabetes Awareness Month.
+Below is a picture I have done with my kid every November for Diabetes Awareness Month.
 (It’s not a coincidence that we use that particular finger for the finger sticks, by the way.
-My daughter thinks that’s funny.
+My kid thinks that’s funny.
 You may notice a theme here about my feelings toward this unwelcome guest who refuses to leave.)

 I’ve always been a bit of a loner, which is probably part of my issue in not finding a way to really advocate – the first step is always the hardest.
 I’m sure I have denied myself the benefits of a support group, but I did find a wonderful group of other type 1 moms right after giving birth to my first child.
 We have all remained friends and I really don’t know where I’d be without them as a support system.
 We’re all over the country and a couple international, but have all gotten together as a group and just one on one throughout the years.
 We help each other find doctors, we commiserate with each other on bad days and highs and lows we can’t explain and fears when we go to the eye doctor or suspicious symptoms in our kids.
 No one knows what you’re feeling or going through better than someone else who goes through those same things and a couple of us also have children with type 1 diabetes.
 It’s heartbreaking for all of us to hear this news.
 This group of ladies has been a lifeline for me.

 All the new technology that I have like my insulin pump and CGM are wonderful tools!
-They can be very overwhelming though and I’m scared as hell that my daughter will forget to change her pump or not bolus or not pay attention to her blood sugars when she goes off to camp or out for the day without her dad, my mom, or me.
+They can be very overwhelming though and I’m scared as hell that my child will forget to change their pump or not bolus or not pay attention to their blood sugars when they go off to camp or out for the day without their dad or me.

-My other two children, both boys and one a twin to my daughter with type 1, are enrolled in the TrialNet studies, or I should say, they get tested once a year for antibodies and have been negative so far.
+My other two children (one a twin to my child with type 1) are enrolled in the TrialNet studies, or I should say, they get tested once a year for antibodies and have been negative so far.
 The waiting for results period is a scary time though.
 I’m sure all moms of diabetics, and maybe even more so moms with type 1, always worry about that.
 I do at least.